acm-cui/website-community/index.md

 Today, CUI is overseen by an elected [steering committee]({{ '/sc/' | relative_url }} "Details about the CUI Steering Commitee").
 We run the [annual CUI conference]({{ '/conferences/' | relative_url }} "Information about the annual CUI conferences") and a number of [satellite workshops]({{ '/workshops/' | relative_url }} "Workshops organised by the ACM CUI community") at various conference across HCI and related disciplines.

+The organisation seeks to promote excellent research in human-centred issues of conversational user interfaces, while also developing a world class community of research and practice around CUIs.

 Join our [online community channels]({{ '/connect/' | relative_url }}) to stay informed of upcoming CUI activities.

 We look forward to meeting you at a future CUI event.